ritabratamaiti/unity-webvr-export/docs/project-setup.md

 ## 5. Add controller models to `WebVRCamera` component.

-Set up `GameObject`s that you would like to be used for left/hand controllers by attaching them to the `WebVRCameraSet` component `Left Hand Obj` and `Right Hand Obj` fields.
+Set up `GameObject`s that you would like to be used for left/right hand controllers by attaching them to the `WebVRCameraSet` component `Left Hand Obj` and `Right Hand Obj` fields.

 ![Controller setup](https://raw.githubusercontent.com/mozilla/unity-webvr-export/master/docs/images/attach-controllers.gif)